OpenLMIS-Malawi/dhis2-integration-UI/README.md

 5. Go to `http://localhost:9000/webapp/` to see the login page.

 *Note:* To change the location of where the OpenLMIS-UI attemps to access OpenLMIS, use the command `grunt build  --serve --openlmisServerUrl=<openlmis server url>`.

+6. Remember to Add rights to DHIS2 Integration.
+You can do it by execute [SQL File](https://github.com/OpenLMIS-Malawi/mw-dhis2-integration/blob/master/src/scripts/dhis2_integration_rights.sql) on your RDS instance.

 ## Building & Testing
 See the [OpenLMIS/dev-ui project](https://github.com/OpenLMIS/dev-ui) for more information on what commands are available, below are the command you might use during a normal work day.